Growing Physics Program Offers an Expanding Universe of Possibilities

 Stonehill's Affiliation with the University of Notre Dame Gives Students Two Degrees in Five Years and a Valuable AdvantageLearn More

 Ashley Horan ’15 had been captivated by the night sky since she was a little girl and when Professor Alessandro Massarotti saw her promise as an astrophysicist he guided her to a constellation of opportunities that allowed her to explore her passion to its fullest.

-Together, our students and faculty cover topics that range from the foundations of quantum physics and relativity to the search for planets around other stars and the search for life in the cosmos.
+Together, Stonehill College students and faculty cover topics that range from the foundations of quantum physics and relativity to the search for planets around other stars and the search for life in the cosmos.
 In addition to having access to our faculty’s extensive breadth of expertise, students also benefit from small class sizes that allow for high levels of individual attention.

-Bring Science to Life
+Campus Resources Bring Science to Life

-Students who for years in high school memorized the speed of light, the diameter of an atom or the mass of an electron have the opportunity to go into the lab and recreate the experiments that reveal such fundamentals.
+Students who for years in high school memorized the speed of light, the diameter of an atom or the mass of an electron have the opportunity to go into the lab and re-create the experiments that reveal such fundamentals.